Freight & Highways

 The Heart of the Network

-As a fundamental element of our plans for devolution, we are investing in our infrastructure, ready for the arrival of High Speed Two, and in order to ensure that goods and people are able to move seamlessly throughout the West Midlands.
+As a fundamental element of our plans for devolution, we are investing in our infrastructure, ready for the arrival of HS2, and to ensure that goods and people are able to move seamlessly throughout the West Midlands.

 West Midlands Freight Strategy

 Freight and logistics are vital to our economic activity and development.
 They support people and businesses in their daily activities, ranging from deliveries to homes and shops through transferring goods to and from factories or getting supplies to offices.

 The approved West Midlands Freight Strategy and Implementation plan helps to provide TfWM with the tools to work together with businesses, and a programme to deliver a West Midlands that shines as a beacon for best practice in urban logistics management, providing:

 - Improved access to the West Midlands by road and rail;

 - New ways of managing deliveries which provide businesses and residents with high quality access to goods and services;

 - A range of techniques to reduce emissions, noise, and congestion caused by goods vehicles;

 - Support for the introduction of very low emissions or zero emissions delivery systems; and